JDLeongomez/JDL_website/content/en/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "***Latin American Association for Human Behavioral and Evolutionary Sciences (LAAHBES)***" content = "Announcing the successful foundation of the Latin American Association for Human Behavioral and Evolutionary Sciences (LAAHBES)!" align = "right"  # Choose `center`, `left`, or `right`.
+  title = "***Latin American Association for Human Behavioral and Evolutionary Sciences (LAAHBES)***" content = "**Announcing the successful foundation of the Latin American Association for Human Behavioral and Evolutionary Sciences (LAAHBES)!** I am also honored to be a founder and member of the Board of Directors of this important initiative." align = "right"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   overlay_color = "#666"  # An HTML color value.
   overlay_img = "LAAHBES.png"  # Image path relative to your `static/media/` folder.
-  overlay_filter = 0.8  # Darken the image.
+  overlay_filter = 0.9  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.